kyma-project/control-plane/docs/internal/investigations/runtime-governor-poc/README.md

   --set redis2.host=${CP_IPADDR//\"}:30000 --set redis2.password=$REDIS1_PASSWORD
 ```

-You can watch how the configuration is reloaded by the Runtime Agent on Runtime 2, and observe that the NodeApp Pod was restarted.
+You can watch how the configuration is reloaded by the Runtime Agent in Runtime 2, and observe that the NodeApp Pod was restarted.

 ```bash
 watch kubectl --context=k3d-runtime2 get po --all-namespaces